LovelyBuggies/LovelyBuggies.github.io/_posts/2020-02-28-boost-hist_developer.md

 Just re-activate our environment and run `pytest` is ok.

 *P.S.
-As a developer, I think you should also have `pytest` installed in your pip root sake of convinience.
-Of course, this is NOT a good developing manner, but sometimes convinience and manner is a tradeoff.*
+As a developer, I think you should also have `pytest` installed in your pip root sake of convenience.
+Of course, this is NOT a good developing manner, but sometimes convenience and manner is a tradeoff.*

 ```bash
 python3 -m pytest tests